 Level 1 – PSB Elite Preparatory Year

 Preparatory Year is designed to give promising young students the opportunity to experience dance training at an elite level while taking into consideration their young age.
-Students at this level are typically aged 9 to 11.

 The program intentions are the following: